codihuston/ustrending/README-K8S.md

     > Note: Once you restart your computer, you may have to restart this controller in order to view your web app via your browser

-1. Copy the contents of the `k8s-examples` directory to the `k8s-development`
+1. Copy the contents of the `k8s/examples` directory to the `k8s/dev` directory

     > Note: If you want to configure environment variables or other default configurations, do so in the destination directory mentioned above.